-However, after a spinal cord injury, you may not be able to feel these sensations, which makes it easier to forget to move around every once in a while.
+However, after a spinal cord injury, you may not be able to feel these sensations, which makes it easier to forget to change positions.

-Prolonged pressure on the body can cut off circulation, causing tissues to die and skin to gradually break down.
+Prolonged pressure on the body can cut off circulation, causing tissues to become inflamed and skin to gradually break down, with risk of infection.

 Pressure ulcers are most common in bony areas like the knees, ankles, hips, and elbows.
-To prevent them from forming, try to move around every couple hours and inspect your skin regularly.
+To prevent them from forming, try to move around frequently and inspect your skin regularly.

 Spasticity is when your muscles involuntarily contract.